-University of Oxford invites applications for Dreyfus-Weidenfeld Scholarship and Leadership Programme.
+The University of Oxford invites applications for Dreyfus-Weidenfeld Scholarship and Leadership Programme.
 The studentships are open for postgraduate students from developing and emerging economies throughout Africa, Asia and South America.
-Scholarship covers 100% of University and college fees and a grant for living costs for the full duration of your fee liability for the agreed course.
-The application deadline is 6 or 20 January 2017, depending on your course.
+The scholarship covers 100% of University and college fees and a grant for living costs for the full duration of your fee liability for the agreed course.

-Course Level: The studentships are available for pursuing full time graduate degree at University of Oxford.
+- Course Level: The studentships are available for pursuing a full-time graduate degree at the University of Oxford.